 Rule Three – Show the feedback to everyone

 This is the key to unlocking business benefits.
 If the first mistake is to ask for feedback and then do nothing about it, the second mistake is to get valuable customer comments but only let a few people see them.
 (At CustomerSure we know this is so important for yielding the benefits that we include unlimited free users for viewing feedback).

-Customer service is the responsibility of everyone – not just so called ‘front line’ people.
-If you read people’s horror stories on the Internet, or just listen to your friends and colleagues, it might be a call centre that’s the culprit, but it’s equally likely to be the delivery driver, the receptionist, the over-eager payment chaser, the sales manager, the recruiter who fails to accept that the candidate is also a customer…quite clearly everybody has the capability to give a customer a bad experience.
+Customer service is everyone’s responsibility – not just so-called ‘front line’ people.
+If you read horror stories on the Internet, or just listen to your friends and colleagues, it might be a call centre that’s the culprit, but it could also be the delivery driver, the receptionist, the over-eager payment chaser, the sales manager, the recruiter who fails to understand that the candidate is also a customer… clearly everybody has the ability to give a customer a bad experience.

 So everyone stands to learn by seeing the customer feedback.
-In my role as head of department I was constantly amazed at how dedicated and concerned every individual was to do their best job for customers.
-But I also saw that they were a lot more effective when their efforts were informed by real customer feedback.
+In my role as head of department I was constantly amazed at how dedicated and concerned every person was to do their best job for customers.
+But I also saw that they were more effective when their efforts were informed by real customer feedback.